Our SDH Director

 He has been recognized for his scout tracking research methodologies by many national &

-international organizations and publications to include most notably the National Native
+International organizations and publications, most notably the National Native

 American Law Enforcement Officers Association newsletter, Royal Canadian Mounted Police